nerdial/LaravelCRUD/README.md

 there are more other options for our fields

-if you want to show your fields in every in specific page for example in index page [list page] you can use one of these
+if you want to show your fields in a specific page for example in index page [list page] you must use index

+other possible options

 ```sh
 ["index", "edit", "show", "create"]
 ```
-notice that for more security we should not show some sensetive fiedls in everywhere for example password
+notice that for more security we should not demonstrate some sensetive fiedls in everywhere for example password field